 - Color.
 Malt liquor is straw to pale colored, while different beers differ in color depending on the type of malts included in the grain bill.

 - Head.
 Malt liquor struggles to form a head and when it does it lasts only a few seconds.
-The signature head retention of many beer styles cannot be achieved by the inferior ingredients used in malt liquor.
+The signature head retention of many beer styles cannot be achieved by the inferior ingredients used in the malt liquor.

 - Body & taste.
 Malt liquor always has a light body due to the fact that it is made with adjuncts.
-It lacks flavors which is masked by high carbonation and serving it extra cold.
+It lacks flavor which is masked by high carbonation and serving it extra cold.

 - Price.
 Malt liquor is much, much cheaper than beer.